OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Taxonomy.md

 3. zip the entire archive again and insert it under paragraph B in the wizard.

 Alternatively, it is also possible to download the existing templates under the respective links and adapt them accordingly.

+## Lost+Found

+All deleted elements of the tab "Taxonomy" end up here.
+For the moment they cannot be reset.